I made changes to my EC2 instance's sshd_config file and now I can't access my instance using SSH. How do I resolve this?

 OpenSSH_7.9p1, LibreSSL 2.7.3 debug1: Reading configuration data /etc/ssh/ssh_config debug1: /etc/ssh/ssh_config line 48: Applying options for * debug1: Connecting to ec2-11-22-33-44.eu-west-1.compute.amazonaws.com port 22. ssh: connect to host ec2-11-22-33-44.eu-west-1.compute.amazonaws.com port 22: Connection refused

-Note: If you're using a Nitro-based instance, device names differ from the examples given in the following steps.
+Note: If you're using a Nitro-based instance, then device names differ from the examples given in the following steps.
 For example, instead of /dev/xvda or /dev/sda1, the device name on a Nitro-based instance is /dev/nvme.
-For more information, see Device naming on Linux instances.
+For more information, see Device names on Linux instances.

 Note: If you use a store-backed instance or have instance store volumes containing data, the data is lost when you stop the instance.
 For more information, see Determining the root device type of your instance.

 3. Detach the Amazon Elastic Block Store (Amazon EBS) root volume (/dev/xvda or /dev/sda1) from your impaired instance.